 Insurers will sometimes pay for genetic testing.
 Other times, your only option may be to cover the cost yourself.
 Here's what you should know about the cost.

 Researching, regulating, and testing new treatments still pose difficulties to this science.
 Who should pay for screening and treatments is also up for debate.

-Precision tests and treatments are changing how doctors identify and treat a spectrum of retinal diseases, including childhood cancer.
+Precision medicine tests and treatments are changing how doctors identify and treat a spectrum of retinal diseases, including childhood cancer.
+Lean more.

-Reproductive scientists believe a “three parent” IFV technique can prevent genetic diseases.
+Reproductive scientists believe a “three-parent” IFV technique can prevent genetic diseases.
 Babies born with DNA from three biological parents are already here.

 Do you feel doomed to depression, high blood pressure, or heart disease?
 Your habits may have more to do with your health problems than your family history.